 - 54% planned on investing in technology solutions that will aid them to identify and detect cyber threats before they have the opportunity to conduct their damage

 - 17% planned to open bitcoin wallets as part of their preparedness for ransomware attacks

-Considering all of the valuable information contained within patient records such as social security numbers, birthdates and payment information, it is no wonder that healthcare organizations are prime targets for hackers.
-The plethora of data, combined with the exorbitant costs involved in data breaches certainly substantiate the growing escalation of cybersecurity defenses initiated by organizations within the healthcare industry.
+Considering all of the valuable protected health information contained within patient records such as social security numbers, birthdates and payment information, it is no wonder that healthcare organizations are prime targets for hackers.
+The plethora of data, combined with the exorbitant costs involved in data breaches certainly substantiate the growing escalation of healthcare cybersecurity defenses.
 According to the Ponemon 2017 Data Breach report, healthcare data breaches cost organizations $380 per record, 2.5 times the global average of $141 per record.
-Now consider the costs of large breaches such as the attack on LifeBridge Health in Baltimore, MD that may have exposed the private information of 500,000 patients or the attack on UnityPoint Health Hospital in Madison, WI that involved more than 1.4 million records.
+Now consider the costs of large breaches such as the attack on LifeBridge Health in Baltimore, MD that may have exposed the protected health information of 500,000 patients or the attack on UnityPoint Health Hospital in Madison, WI that involved more than 1.4 million records.
 With the scale and the escalating frequency of healthcare data breaches, it should be no surprise that the costs of these incidents have risen steadily for 7 years straight.

 Potential Further Problems